-2.7.
-Income Tax Act, 1962: Amendment of paragraph 14 of Fourth Schedule
+2.9 Income Tax Act, 1962: Amendment of paragraph 14 of Fourth Schedule

-The proposed amendment aims to clarify that the penalty in terms of this paragraph may also be imposed where an employer submits a return that is not in the prescribed form and manner i.e. an incomplete return.
+The proposed amendment aims to clarify that the penalty in terms of this paragraph may also be imposed where an employer submits an incomplete return.

-2.8.
-Income Tax Act, 1962: Amendment of paragraph 19 of Fourth Schedule
+2.10 Income Tax Act, 1962: Amendment of paragraph 19 of Fourth Schedule

-The last day of the year of assessment of a natural person in the year of his or her death is the date of death.
+2.10.1 The last day of the year of assessment of a natural person, in the year of his or her death, is the date of death.
 At present there is no exemption from the payment of provisional tax by a natural person in respect of the period ending on the date of death, which can result in the imposition of underestimation penalties under paragraph 20 of the Fourth Schedule.

-In that regard, paragraph 19(6) of the Fourth Schedule provides that a person that fails to submit an estimate of provisional tax within four months of the end of the second period is deemed to have submitted an estimate of nil.
+- 2.10.2 In this regard, paragraph 19(6) of the Fourth Schedule provides that a person that fails to submit an estimate of provisional tax within four months of the end of the second period is deemed to have submitted an estimate of nil.
 As a result, a deceased person may be subject to the underestimation penalty in paragraph 20 of the Fourth Schedule on assessment if no estimate was submitted by the executor within the four-month period.
-In order to have this penalty remitted under paragraph 20(2C) of the Fourth Schedule, the executor would have to lodge an objection.

-The purpose of the amendment is to exempt the executor from having to submit an estimate of provisional tax on behalf of the deceased person in respect of the period up to date of death.
+In order to have this penalty remitted under paragraph 20(2C) of the Fourth Schedule, the executor would have to lodge an objection. - 2.10.3 The purpose of the amendment is to exempt the executor from having to submit an estimate of provisional tax on behalf of the deceased person in respect of the period up to date of death.
 This amendment has no impact on the deceased person's obligation to make a first period estimate where he or she is still alive on 31 August.
 This proposal will avoid unnecessary administration for SARS and the executor.
 Any tax owing will be collected on assessment of the final return of income made under section 66(13)(a) of the Act.